 Background

-The record shows that the Subject Judge was assigned to a criminal case in which a former political office holder is one of the defendants.
-The Subject Judge has issued various orders in the case, and the case remains pending.
+The record shows that the Subject Judge was assigned to a criminal case in which a former political office holder was one of the defendants.
+After various proceedings, the Subject Judge issued an order dismissing the superseding indictment.

 Complaint